awolfden/workos-bulk-user-import-tool-multi-org/README.md

 - `email_verified` (supports: true/false, 1/0, yes/no, case-insensitive)
 - `external_id`
 - `metadata` (JSON string; if invalid JSON, the record fails; if blank/whitespace, ignored)
-- `organization` (Organization ID string; if present, an organization membership is created for the user)

 Notes: